JGoutin/airfs/docs/getting_started.rst

     pip install pycosio[all]

-Example for installing with support only for HTTP and OpenStack Swift:
+Example for installing with support only for S3 and OpenStack Swift:

 .. code-block:: bash

-    pip install pycosio[swift,http]
+    pip install pycosio[swift,s3]

 Standard Python equivalents functions
 -------------------------------------